BeMoreKinky Logo

 Cons

 Both Dominants and submissives can become overwhelmed.
-The Dominant might feel perpetually on duty, the submissive might yearn for relaxation from constant vigilance.
-Boundaries and breaks become essential. -
+The Dominant might feel perpetually on duty; the submissive might yearn for relaxation from constant vigilance.
+We've found that couples who build scheduled downtime into their protocol from the start are far less likely to abandon it entirely after the first few months.

 The higher the structure, the bigger the potential disappointment if one partner fails to uphold the protocols.
-This can lead to feelings of inadequacy or resentment. -
+Based on reader feedback, this is one of the most common friction points: unaddressed missed protocols can breed feelings of inadequacy or quiet resentment on both sides.

 Sometimes, high protocol relationships use specialized attire, tools, or require living spaces that facilitate rituals.
 This can become costly.
 Physically, a submissive might need to manage demands on the body (kneeling frequently, for example).